NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/HAL Implementation/README.md

 ### To simulate NI-DMM

 - Open NI MAX and navigate to My System > Devices and Interfaces.
-- Right-click in the Devices and Interfaces section and select Create New.
+- Right-click in the Devices and Interfaces section and select `Create New`.
-- Choose Simulated NI-DAQmx Device or Modular Instrument.
+- Choose `Simulated NI-DAQmx Device or Modular Instrument` and click `Finish`.
 - Search for the niDMM model (e.g., PXIe-4081).
 - Select the model and click OK
 - The simulated niDMM will appear under My System > Devices and Interfaces.